jakob-ra/cc-download/README.md

 ### Uploading URL list

-In the bucket you created, create a folder and in it, upload the list of domain names that you are interested in as a csv file. *Warning:* URLs should not contain "https" or "www." upfront, just the domain name (e.g. apple.com).
+In the bucket you created, create a folder.
+In it, upload the list of domain names that you are interested in as one or multiple csv files. *Warning:* URLs should not contain "https" or "www." upfront, just the domain name (e.g. apple.com).
 The URLs should not be contained within quotes (apple.com, not "apple.com").

 Provide the full S3 path of the *folder* (not the